MohammedYehia/react-context-ws/README.md

 4. Now all we have to do is to use this data on any component descendant of the same vertical line
    - Import the context instance from MoviesListComp.
-   - Call `useContext` Hook and pass it the context object.
+   - Call `useContext` Hook with context object as the argument.

 <details><summary>Code</summary>